ai-dock/base-image/README.md

 Passing environment variables to `init.sh` is usually unnecessary, but may be useful in some cloud environments where the full `docker run` command cannot be specified.

 Example usage: `docker run -e STANDARD_VAR1="this value" -e STANDARD_VAR2="that value" init.sh EXTRA_VAR="other value"`

+## Security

+By default, all exposed web services other than the port redirect page are protected by HTTP basic authentication.

+The default username is `user` and the password is `password`.

+You can set your credentials by passing environment variables as shown above.

+The password is stored as a bcrypt hash.
+If you prefer not to pass a plain text password to the container you can pre-hash and use the variable `WEB_PASSWORD_HASH`.

+If you are running the image locally on a trusted metwork, you may disable authentication by setting the environment variable `WEB_ENABLE_AUTH=false`.

 ## Provisioning script